suji0131/Notes/QInt/DataScience.md

 If training set is large, low bias / high variance models (e.g. Logistic Regression) tend to perform better because they can reflect more complex relationships.

+### How is kNN different from k-means clustering?
+kNN, or k-nearest neighbors is a classification algorithm, where the k is an integer describing the the number of neighboring data points that influence the classification of a given observation.
+K-means is a clustering algorithm, where the k is an integer describing the number of clusters to be created from the given data.
+Both accomplish different tasks.

+### What are some situations where a general linear model fails?
+- When there is a non-linear relationship.
+- Four Assumptions are violated.
+(Nor, Lin, Indepen, Variance)

 ### Batch Normalization

 ## Unsupervised Learning